RsyncProject/rsync/rsync.1.md

     This option has the side-effect of making stderr output get line-buffered so that the merging of the output of 3 programs happens in a more readable manner.

+    Starting with rsync 3.2.3 rsync will send **errors** directly to stderr for a non-daemon transfer, so you no longer need to specify this option just to try to improve rsync's behavior when a remote receiver encounters an error.
+    You can override this new default by specifying `--no-msgs2stderr`.

+    Also starting with rsync 3.2.3 rsync will forward the `--msgs2stderr` or `--no-msgs2stderr` option to the remote rsync.

 0.  `--quiet`, `-q`